jadecobra/python_tdd_exercises/source/review.rst

 how to make a python test driven development environment review
 ************************************************************************************************************

+* :ref:`what is a Test Driven Development Environment?`
 * :ref:`How can I make a Python Test Driven Development Environment manually?<how to manually make a python test driven development environment>`
 * :ref:`How can I make a Python Test Driven Development Environment automatically?<how to automatically make a python test driven development environment>`
 * :ref:`How can I change directories?<how to change directory>`